 - PO1.
-Demonstrate the ability to justify, explain, and/or approach the concept - PO2.
+Demonstrate the ability to justify, explain, and/or approach the concept both in written and oral forms - PO2.
 Demonstrate the ability to present clear, logical and succinct arguments - PO3.
 Develop state-of-the-art laboratory skills and professional communication skills. - PO4.
 Apply the scientific method to design, execute, and analyze an experiment. - PO5.
-Appreciate the role and use of chemistry for ethical issues facing chemists/drugs. - PO6.
+Appreciate the central role of chemistry in the society and use this as a basis for ethical behaviour in issues facing chemists/drugs. - PO6.
 Identify the taxonomic position of plants using required principles and methods. - PO7.
-Understand the impact of the plant diversity in societal and environmental context, - PO8.
+Understand the impact of the plant diversity in societal and environmental context, and demonstrate the knowledge of, and need for sustainable development. - PO8.
 Use interdisciplinary approaches with quantitative skills to work on biological problems. - PO9.
 Understand Chemistry as an integral part for addressing social, economic, and environmental problems. - PO10.
 Identify the major groups of organisms with an emphasis on animals and plants.

-Programme Specific Outcome Bachelor of Science in Chemistry, Botany, Zoology
+Programme Specific Outcome Bachelor of Science in Chemistry, Botany and Zoology